Ryan Fitzpatrick: 2020 season

-During a Week 11 20-13 road loss to the Denver Broncos, Fitzpatrick relieved Tagovailoa in the fourth quarter after he was benched for poor performance.
+During a Week 11 20–13 road loss to the Denver Broncos, Fitzpatrick relieved Tagovailoa in the fourth quarter after he was benched for poor performance.
 During the game, Fitzpatrick threw for 117 yards and an interception.
 Fitzpatrick was named the Dolphins' starting quarterback for the next game against the Jets after Tagovailoa jammed his thumb in practice.
 During that game, Fitzpatrick threw for 257 yards and a touchdown in the 20–3 road victory.

-During a narrow Week 16 26-25 road victory over the Las Vegas Raiders, Fitzpatrick was brought in to relieve Tagovailoa early in the fourth quarter after the latter was benched.
+During a narrow Week 16 26–25 road victory over the Las Vegas Raiders, Fitzpatrick was brought in to relieve Tagovailoa early in the fourth quarter after the latter was benched.
 Fitzpatrick led a game-winning drive where he found Mack Hollins for a 34-yard completion down while having his face mask pulled with 19 seconds left in the game and down 25–23 with no timeouts.
 The pass, coupled with the 15-yard face mask penalty, led to a game-winning field goal by Jason Sanders.
-Fitzpatrick finished the game throwing for 182 yards and a 59-yard touchdown pass to Myles Gaskin.
+Fitzpatrick finished the game throwing for 182 yards and a 59-yard touchdown to Myles Gaskin.
 On December 31, 2020, Fitzpatrick was placed on the Dolphins' reserve/COVID-19 list.
-Without Fitzpatrick available, the Dolphins lost their week 17 rematch with the Bills 56–26 with Tagovailoa at quarterback and were eliminated from postseason contention when the Indianapolis Colts won later that day.
+Without Fitzpatrick available, the Dolphins lost their Week 17 rematch with the Bills on the road by a score of 56–26 with Tagovailoa at quarterback and were eliminated from postseason contention when the Indianapolis Colts won later that day.
 Fitzpatrick was activated from the list on January 11, 2021.

-In the 2020 season, Fitzpatrick appeared in nine games and started seven, finishing with 2,091 passing yards, 13 touchdowns, and 8 interceptions.
+Fitzpatrick finished the 2020 season with 2,091 passing yards, 13 touchdowns, and eight interceptions to go along with 30 carries for 151 yards and two touchdowns in nine games and seven starts.

 Washington Football Team

 Fitzpatrick signed a one-year contract with the Washington Football Team on March 18, 2021.

-Fitzpatrick started in the season-opener but suffered a hip subluxation during the second quarter, which resulted in him being placed on injured reserve and missing the rest of the season.
-Due to his brief tenure, Fitzpatrick did not throw any touchdowns or interceptions with Washington, the only time he did not do so with a team he played for.
+Fitzpatrick started in the season-opening 20–16 loss to the Los Angeles Chargers, but suffered a hip subluxation during the second quarter, which resulted in his being placed on injured reserve and missing the rest of the season.
+Due to his brief tenure, Fitzpatrick did not have any touchdowns or interceptions with Washington, the only time he did not do so with a team he played for.